COSIMA/cosima-recipes/paper/paper.md

 peer review.
-The easy access to data and analysis provided by the COSIMA Cookbook showcases best practices to the broader oceanographic community and has enabled rapid community adoption of the ACCESS ocean and sea-ice model configurations internationally, facilitating to date well over [100 peer-reviewed papers](https://scholar.google.com/citations?hl=en&user=inVqu_4AAAAJ) and more than 20 PhD projects to completion with several other underway.
+The easy access to data and analysis provided by the COSIMA Cookbook showcases best practices to the broader oceanographic community and has enabled rapid community adoption of the ACCESS ocean and sea-ice model configurations internationally, facilitating to date well over [100 peer-reviewed papers](https://scholar.google.com/citations?hl=en&user=inVqu_4AAAAJ) and more than 20 PhD projects to completion to date.

 # Author Order